louwrentius/fio-plot/README.md

     type =
     ...

+- The fio-plot --help command explains the usage of the parameters available in the INI.
-You can't use both the INI file and command-line options, you have to pick one.
+- You can't use both the INI file and command-line options, you have to pick one.

 ## 2D chart (iodepth)
 This kind of chart shows both IOPs and Latency for different queue depths.